Skip to content

 Commentary Although the field is optional, it is often useful when a clear Temporal Coverage value is not present.
 For example, one may want to preserve a dataset with an uncertain lineage, but there is an indicator on a data portal on the date of last update.
 In most cases, the 4-digit year is sufficient.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "1999"
+Example Value "1999"

 Element Set DCMI